Donetsk: First Line Avenue (Artema Street)

 First Line Avenue, also known as Artema Street, is considered to be the main part of Donetsk.
 It generally functions as the foremost place to start for any tourist trip around the city.
 The street hosts a mix of new and old architecture together with small parks, hotels, shopping centers and restaurants.
 Noteworthy sites include Lenin Square, the Opera & Ballet Theatre, Monument to Coalminers and Donetsk Drama Theatre.

 Statue of Artyom (Fyodor Sergeyev)

 This six meter tall statue on Artema Street is a tribute to Soviet politician Fyodor Sergeyev.

 Donetsk Opera and Ballet Theatre

 Built in 1936, the Donetsk State Academic Opera and Ballet Theatre has been home to the Donetsk Ballet company since 1946.

-Donbass Palace
+Donbas Palace

 This 5-star hotel in the center of Donetsk is the only ex-Ukrainian hotel to join The Leading Hotels of The World and was Ukraine's leading business hotel according to the World Travel Awards Association.
 It was built in 1938 by order of Shuvalova and Rechanikov.
 During the Nazi occupation of Donetsk, the Gestapo occupied the hotel as a headquarters; the building was partially destroyed during the war.
 The hotel was reopened after the reconstruction in 2004.